There’s something satisfying about trimming a hedge – until you step back and realise that it’s all just a bit wonky

 Don’t trust your eye to keep your straight edges in line.
 Even the most experienced horticulturalists use a string line.
 Quick growing hedging plants can be more forgiving if their trim ends up lopsided, but slow growers like English Box will have you looking at your mis-cuts for many years to come.

-And lastly, make sure you clean and sharpen your hedge trimmers or shears before you start the job.
+And lastly, make sure you clean and sharpen your hedge trimming tools or shears before you start the job.
 You want to make sure you have clean cuts to prevent infections and clean blades to prevent the spread of disease.

 If you’re unsure of the species of plant used in your hedge, take a photo and send it to us and we’ll help you identify it.